Parc des Félins: Visiting the park

 The park's philosophy is to provide for the well-being of the animals, and to provide an environment conducive to their reproduction.
 The enclosures were studied in depth to ensure the optimal environmental conditions of each animal.

 The park is divided into four geographic areas.
-Each animal's area is accompanied by an illustrated board with the name and description of the animal, the specifics of the animal's enclosure, and the dangers to the animal in its natural environment.
+Each animal's area is accompanied by an illustrated board with the name and description of the animal, the specifics of the animal's enclosure, and the dangers the animal faces in its natural environment.

 European circuit

 The European circuit begins at the enclosure of the cheetahs.
 There are only two enclosures in this circuit, located in the woods, and they are occupied by wildcats (Felis silvestris silvestris) and Eurasian lynx (Lynx lynx lynx).

 African circuit

-At the start of the visit one begins with the Southern African cheetahs (Acinonyx jubatus jubatus) which have an enclosure roomy enough for them to run.
+At the start of the visit, one begins with the Southeast African cheetahs, which have an enclosure roomy enough for them to run.
 At the end of the cheetah enclosure, the European circuit begins to the left.
-By going straight on the African circuit and travel along the enclosure of the African lions (Panthera leo melanochaita).
-At the end of the enclosure one can either turn and start the Asian circuit to the right or start the American circuit to the left.
+By going straight on the African circuit, visitors travel along to the African lion enclosure.
+At the end of the enclosure, one can either turn and start the Asian circuit to the right or start the American circuit to the left.

-The African circuit continues to the left and the first enclosure is occupied by servals (Leptailurus serval).
-On both sides of the way we first see the sand cats (Felis margarita), then the African wildcats (Felis lybica gordoni) and the Persian leopards (Panthera pardus tulliana), and finally the caracals (Caracal caracal).
+The African circuit continues to the left and the first enclosure is occupied by servals.
+On both sides of the way, visitors first see the sand cats, then the African wildcats and the Persian leopards, and finally the caracals.

-The circuit concludes with the white lions (Panthera leo melanochaita), a rarity in zoos, followed by the black panthers (Panthera pardus) and finally the lion (Panthera leo).
+The circuit concludes with the white lions, a rarity in zoos, followed by the black panthers, and finally the lions.

-Soon the park will have black-footed cats (Felis nigripes) - their enclosures are currently ready and are holding the fishing cats.
+The park will house black-footed cats in the near future – their enclosures are currently ready and are home to the zoo's fishing cats.